 When moving from a home or condo into an apartment, getting rid of excess furniture,…

 Now, when you have pets, this deposit can increase.
-If you’re lucky, an apartment will not charge a pet deposit.
+If you’re lucky, your rental property will not charge a pet deposit.
 Cats and dogs are usually ok, and smaller animals without a deposit.
 That can be a one-time charge when you move in, as a security deposit for the pet.
 The other instance is a monthly fee added on to rent for a pet fee, anywhere between $50-200.
 If you have pets, keep that in mind in your search!

-Looking for apartments can be a full-time job, especially if you are searching online, driving around prospective neighborhoods, calling different places, and setting up times to SEE them in person.
-Finding apartment listings that offer pictures, and even better, virtual tours are ideal.
-If you see an apartment that hits a lot of your marks but doesn’t have good images, video, or either of those at all, make sure you try and get that virtual tour ahead of time.
+Looking for a place to rent can be a full-time job, especially if you are searching online, driving around prospective neighborhoods, calling different places, and setting up times to SEE them in person.
+Finding rental listings that offer pictures, and even better, virtual tours are ideal.
+If you see an place that hits a lot of your marks but doesn’t have good images, video, or either of those at all, make sure you try and get that virtual tour ahead of time.
 This can help eliminate any prospects ahead of time, so you don’t need to show up without knowing what to expect.
 You want to be able to do a walk-through on a place that has already caught your eye, and is in your sights as a real option!

 Lifestyle kind of goes hand in hand with a lot of these tips listed so far, but sometimes making a big move means making sacrifices to lifestyle.
-If you are a foodie and love to go out to eat, is the apartment you are looking at close to restaurants?
+If you are a foodie and love to go out to eat, is the place you are looking at close to restaurants?
 Are the restaurants good?
 Are there local activities that you enjoy doing?
 Lifestyle can also be a stylistic thing, and if you like an old school charm, you may not love being in a modern design complex, or vice versa.
-Make sure whatever apartment you are getting doesn’t mean sacrificing everything you love.
+Make sure whatever property you rent isn’t a sacrifice of everything you love.
 Just because you are a renter, does not mean your home shouldn’t feel like a home.

 When it comes time to review and/or sign the lease, take your time!
 Make sure you don’t rush through this process.
 Read through it properly and slowly, fully understanding the terms, and discussing any issues with the landlord or rental company as you go.
 Make sure you don’t sign it and get surprised down the road with fees for parking, pets, late fees, etc. There’s a lot to cover, and this is your chance to ask questions, suggest changes, and settle the lease terms before you sign your binding contract.